vmware-tanzu/tanzu-dev-portal/content/blog/write-git-commit-messages-first.md

 ---
 date: 2020-08-19
-description: 'Writing your commit messages first keeps you and your pair focused between the feature you are currently trying to implement and whatever current change you are making that could be a smaller, more atomic pushable commit.
+description: Writing your commit messages first keeps you and your pair focused between the feature you are currently trying to implement and whatever current change you are making that could be a smaller, more atomic pushable commit.

-  '
 featured: false
 lastmod: '2020-09-17'
 tags: